-To understand tax instalment requirements imposed by CRA this article will tell a story about Pam who was employed and earned a bonus from her employer that she used to invest in the stock market.
+Understanding tax instalments requirements imposed by CRA is fundamental.
+This article will tell a story about Pam who was employed and earned a bonus from her employer that she used to invest in the stock market.
 She sold some stocks and earned a $30,000 capital gain during the year and had to pay $4,500 of tax on the gain when she filed her tax return.
 The next year she sold more of the stock and earned a $40,000 capital gain that she had to pay $6,000 of tax on the gain when she filed her return.
 She was then shocked when her accountant told her she not only owed $6,000 of taxes for the year, but that the CRA also required her to make instalment payments for the next year.

 Why do I have to pay tax instalments?

 The reason Pam is required to pay tax instalments is that taxpayers whose net tax owing is greater than $3,000 twice within a 3-year period are required to make instalments for the coming tax year.
 These instalments are prepayments of tax, similar to payroll taxes being remitted throughout the year on wages earned from employment, that would normally be paid when the annual tax return is filed.

 How are tax instalments calculated?

 There are three options of calculating tax instalments, no-calculation options, prior-year option and current-year option.

 The no-calculation option is best used when your income, deductions and credits are similar from year to year.
 The CRA will determine the instalment amount based on details from your last tax return and they will send out a reminder to provide those details.

 The prior-year option is best used when you expect your current years income, deductions, and credits to be similar to the prior year, but different from the year before that.
 You determine your instalment amounts based on the total payable from the prior year.
 If you make payments before the instalment deadlines you will not be charged instalment interest or a penalty, unless the instalment payments actually made are too low.